LTUC/amman-dotnet-401d2/Curriculum/Class41/FACILITATOR.md

 What about patterns with their releases?
 What can we learn from where the .NET framework has been to where it is going?

+In addition, today you can release project groups for the final project.
+There will be final project assignments appearing in CANVAS that you should be reviewing.
+Review these assignments with the class at the beginning of lecture.
+Let the students know that they should be working with their groups and keeping an eye on these assignments and should be completing these as they appear through the week.

 ## What changed from yesterday?
 New topic.